-The University has partnered with Questica to deliver a new cloud-based budgeting software solution, set to go live in winter 2020.
+The University has partnered with Questica to deliver a new cloud-based compensation planning software solution, set to go live in advance of the 2020-21 budget implementation.
 The project will replace the existing B6 application, a home-grown add-on to the SAP system that U of T’s business officers have used for over 25 years to track annual salary commitments.

 “Selecting Questica was a very consultative process,” says Trevor Rodgers, assistant vice-president of the Planning and Budget Office.
 “We’ve chosen a tool that will meet the needs of a decentralized community of administrators with a diverse range of budgeting processes.
 By partnering with divisions in the upfront development, we expect to increase efficiency, reduce risk, and avoid duplication of resources.”